 - Paint on some toys

 Until 1978, lead paint was commonly used on the interiors and exteriors of homes.
 Some outdoor structures are still painted with lead paint.
 Over time, this paint can chip and release lead dust into the air.

 Lead paint in older homes remains the most common source of lead poisoning for children in the United States.
 Old pipes may also be made of lead, which can seep into tap water.

-There is lead in the air.
-For many years, lead was used in gasoline.
+Lead in the air comes from its use in gasoline.
 Millions of tons of lead were released into the environment through car exhaust.

 Lead can cause serious health effects

-Lead poisoning has been linked to lower IQ scores in children exposed to even low levels of lead.
+Children are especially at risk due to their small size and developing brains.
+Lead poisoning has been linked to lower IQ scores, slowed growth and development, and learning and behavior problems in children exposed to even low levels of lead.